gregwhitaker/rsocket-channel-example/README.md

 # rsocket-channel-example
 An example of sending bi-directional messages between applications with the channel interaction model in [RSocket](http://rsocket.io).

+In this example the `number-client` will stream `50` integers to the `number-service`.
+The service will count the even integers it receives and stream back the total count of even numbers received at a one-second interval to the client.
+All communication is taking place over a single RSocket channel.

 ## Building the Example
 Run the following command to build the example: